Cost of Goods Sold: A How-To for Modern Manufacturers

 It is necessary to produce accurate tax statements, which shows your taxable income.

-In the US, small businesses are routinely subject to tax audits.
+In the US, scaling manufacturers are routinely subject to tax audits.
 The IRS makes sure they are reporting their income accurately.
 This means that COGS is serious business.

 Calculating cost of goods sold is vital to know your taxable income.
 Other metrics like leftover stock can also be taxable, so you need be on top of everything.